lsblakk/pystar/docs/webapp.rst

     ``\d+`` is a regular expression to match a sequence of ``digits`` (i.e., a number).

 #.
 Does this seem magical?  [:ref:`answer <webapp_answers_django_magical>`]
-    Actually, this is less magical than some other things.
+    Actually, this is less magical than some other parts of Django!
 Regular Expressions, though sometimes cryptic, are a pretty common and useful skill among developers.

-    The *idea* that a URL doesn't have to map onto a file, or some other sort of static resource, is quite powerful.
+#.
+The *idea* that a URL doesn't have to map onto a file, or some other sort
+    of static resource, is quite powerful.
 The URL is just a way of giving instructions to some server, somewhere.